thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Adding widgets bundle

 If the system administrator adds a new widgets bundle, it automatically becomes a system one.
 It means that only he can delete, edit and add widget types into the bundle.
 Tenant administrators can create widgets bundles as well.
 In this case, they have permissions to modify created bundles.
+You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).

 To add a new widgets bundle, you should: